What is inventory control?

-Inventory control, also known as stock control, refers to the process of managing a company’s warehouse inventory levels.
-The inventory control process involves managing items from the moment they're ordered; throughout their storage, movement, and usage; and to their final destination or disposal.
+The simplest definition of inventory control, also known as stock control, refers to the process of managing a company’s warehouse inventory levels.
+The inventory control process involves managing items from the moment they are ordered; throughout their storage, movement and usage; to their final destination or disposal.
 Many systems, processes, and technologies have been developed over the years to help companies streamline the supply chain processes involved in inventory control systems.

 Over time, different inventory control processes and formulas were created in order to help companies with the complexity that is inventory control.
-Let’s take a look at what some of these essential inventory control processes are, and why they're important for companies today.
+Let’s take a look at what some of these essential inventory control processes are and why they are important for companies today.

 Reorder Point Formula